 One of the design premises of many of the quilts we tested is that laying on top of down insulation compresses it, rendering it ineffective.
-Quilts like the Katabatic Gear Palisade 30 and the Enlightened Equipment Revelation 20 use this reasoning to simply not include a bottom side, and instead are designed to wrap around a sleeping pad.
+Quilts use this reasoning to simply not include a bottom side and instead are designed to wrap around a sleeping pad.
 Our hard-earned experience with regards to these designs is that logic aside, quilt designs that could be made fully enclosed were noticeably warmer than their non-enclosed counterparts, regardless of temperature rating.
 Simply put, air manages to leak in and out of a person's warmth envelope if not fully enclosed.

 Yet again, the Flicker 40 UL received the highest score for features, a perfect 10.
-When considering features, we assessed for how useful the features were to the design of the bag, and also how well they worked.
-Besides the full-length zipper, we loved how well the foot box draw cord worked on this bag.
-With one pull this bag goes from fully flat blanket, to having a completely enclosed foot box.
-Unlike similar designs, there is not even the smallest hole left in the bottom of the bag for air to escape, and we found the draw cord easily stayed tight through many nights of usage.
-Here's how the competition compared when it came to features:
+When considering features, we assessed how useful the features were to the design of the bag, and also how well they worked.
+Besides the full-length zipper, we loved how well the foot box drawcord worked on this bag.
+With one pull, this bag goes from a fully flat blanket to have a completely enclosed foot box.
+Unlike similar designs, there is not even the smallest hole left in the bottom of the bag for air to escape, and we found the drawcord easily stayed tight through many nights of usage.

-The quilt most similar in design to the Flicker 40 UL is the Enlightened Equipment Revelation 20.
-As our Best Bang for the Buck award winner, it is a very worthy alternative for those wanting a more budget conscious choice, but we found that the draw cords on its foot enclosure, as well as around the neck, were simply too light and didn't snug up as well as those on this bag.
-The little quarter zipper and buckle combination of closing the bag was also not up to the standard of the high quality zipper found on the Flicker 40 UL, and so it wasn't rated as highly.
-Of the mummy bags we tested, the Patagonia 850 Down Sleeping Bag 30 had the best set of features, which we still felt were not quite as perfect as this award winner.
+The quilt most similar in design to the Flicker 40 UL is the Revelation 20.
+As our Best Bang for the Buck Award winner, it is a very worthy alternative for those wanting a more budget-conscious choice, but we found that the drawcords on its foot enclosure, as well as around the neck, were simply too light and didn't snug up as well as those on this bag.
+The little quarter zipper and buckle combination of closing the bag was also not up to the standard of the high-quality zipper found on the Flicker 40 UL, and so it wasn't rated as highly.

-Retail price for this sleeping bag is $339, planting it squarely in the middle of all of the ultralight bags we tested when considering price.
+Though not the cheapest bag we tested, it's also not the priciest.
 Since we called it the best overall ultralight sleeping bag, and think it is very versatile for different seasons, temperatures, climates, and uses, we think this presents a fantastic value.
-While we didn't rate for durability, we can also say we feel the workmanship displayed on this bag is top notch.
+While we didn't rate for durability, we can also say we feel the workmanship displayed on this bag is top-notch.
 Highly recommended.